 The Best Diet No One’s Talking About

-The Cabbage Soup Diet is a quick fix solution and considered by many to be a bit of a miracle that can help people lose up to 10 pounds in a single week.
+The Cabbage Soup Diet is a quick-fix solution and is considered by many to be a bit of a miracle that can help people lose up to 10 pounds in a single week.

 When someone first mentioned The Cabbage Soup Diet to me, my first thought was that this was NOT something that I would ever want to try.
 However, I am not completely opposed to cabbage, and other diets haven’t worked for me so eventually I did give this one a try.
 It is an amazing diet plan that really works…

 After its popularity in the 1950s, the cabbage soup diet was forgotten for a time, but then revived in the early 1980s as the Dolly Parton Diet, Trans World Airlines (TWA) Stewardess Diet, and the Model’s Diet.